 Clickworker.com is thrilled by working with large companies like T-Mobile or Honda.
 So there’s a much higher chance of getting to a more engaging or long-term project that will be significantly demeaned as a reference.

-This is a brief list of the best-known and most-used micro-jobs and mini-tasks portals.
+This was a brief list of the best-known and most popular micro-jobs portals.
 Of course, there are many similar sites, use Google to find more.

 As already mentioned, the more micro-jobs websites you explore, the higher the chance that someone will reach you with an exciting offer.